Opentrons/opentrons/api/docs/v2/tutorial.rst

 Requirements
 ^^^^^^^^^^^^
 ..
-Max suggests putting this before the metadata, but notes order doesn't matter
+Max suggests putting requirements before the metadata, but also notes order doesn't matter

 ..
 Requirements is still undefined/in progress